syncfusion-content/angular-docs/angular/TagCloud/Title-Customization.md

 The following steps explains you to configure **titleImage** for a **TagCloud**.

-Refer to the below code to configure the title image in tagcloud.
+Refer to the below code to configure the title image in TagCloud.

 {% highlight html %}